 We understand that there may be special circumstances that may have changed since you completed the FAFSA.
 The following are examples of additional special circumstances we may review on a case-by-case basis to determine if it changes the student’s eligibility for aid.

-- Loss of employment
+- Loss of employment or reduction in income

 - Loss of untaxed benefits (i.e., child support)

 - Unusual medical expenses not covered by insurance